-We’ve seen foreign places from interesting vantage points (yeah, like hotel penthouse suites), but from a roof of an ancient cathedral?
+We’ve seen foreign places from exciting vantage points (yeah, like hotel penthouse suites), but a roof of an ancient cathedral?

-I will always remember the roof of the Cathedral of Santiago de Compostela as the peak where Singapore Airlines’ (Manila) manager (marketing communications and services) Rita Dy conquered her acute fear of heights.
-We stood there at the door opening to the roof—I still suffering from viral cough in winter so I was hesitant to brave the wind and she having the jitters at the mere sight of the sloping roof from afar.
-With rowdy prodding from the rest of the group, that was already having a hey day photographing its romp on the roof, I took Rita’s hand and led her on the trudge up the granite roof.
-We actually jointly conquered our cowardice.
+I will never forget the roof of the Cathedral of Santiago de Compostela as the peak where Singapore Airlines’ (Manila) manager (marketing communications and services) Rita Dy conquered her acute fear of heights.
+We stood at the door opening to the roof—I was still suffering from a viral cough in winter, so I was hesitant to brave the wind, and she had the jitters at the mere sight of the sloping roof from afar.
+With rowdy prodding from the rest of the group, already having a heyday photographing its romp on the top, I took Rita’s hand and led her on the trudge up the granite roof.
+We jointly conquered our cowardice.

 At the peak, Rita opened her eyes wide, took in the view, and exclaimed—“Yes, this is so worth it.”

 Thousand years – One big hug in Santiago de Compostela